 As the Office of Technology Licensing's Director of Innovation Ecosystem Development, Mike drives initiatives and agreements that catalyze the commercialization of UC Berkeley innovations, and support the funding of campus research.
 In this role, Mike collaborates with faculty, students, startup companies, large corporations, entrepreneurs, investors and attorneys.
-Mike has worked with hundreds of startups, and he has spearheaded the licensing of over 100 innovations in numerous areas including biofuels, medical devices, nano technologies, novel materials, photovoltaics, robotics, semiconductors, software, smart grid, wireless sensors, and biomimetic inventions.
+Mike has worked with hundreds of startups, and he has established IP licensing agreements for over a hundred innovations in a variety areas including biofuels, medical devices, nano technologies, novel materials, photovoltaics, robotics, semiconductors, software, smart grid, wireless sensors, and biomimetic inventions.

 Mike is a recipient of the 2017 Berkeley Visionary Award for co-founding: the Berkeley-based, Peak Democracy Inc (acquired by OpenGov Inc in 2017), SkyDeck startup accelerator, and the Berkeley Startup Cluster.
-Mike is also a recipient of the UC Berkeley Chancellor's Outstanding Staff Award in 2019 and 2012.
+Mike is also a recipient of the UC Berkeley Chancellor's Outstanding Staff Award in 2023, 2019 and 2012.
+The 2023 team award was in recognition of playing a leadership role in creating and managing the Berkeley Research Infrastructure Commons (RIC).
 The 2019 team award was in recognition for leading the development and implementation of a radical program that enables startups to temporarily conduct new product R&D in faculty labs; and the 2012 award was in recognition for growing Berkeley's innovation ecosystem in ways that bolster the university's research and education mission.

 Mike is a frequent presenter, and has published eight peer-reviewed journal articles related to commercializing university innovations, growing university innovation ecosystems, and leveraging universities to drive economic development.
 His research on how university innovations get commercialized led to his conceptualization of vortex versus waypoint campuses and the 4Ms of innovation commercialization (morphed, mined, milked, and marketed), a framework for strategies that maximize the commercialization of university innovations.

 Mike conceived, named, co-championed and was the founding director (part-time) of the award winning SkyDeck startup accelerator (in 2012).
 Mike's other initiatives include co-founding, the Berkeley Startup Cluster (in 2009), and the QB3 East Bay Innovation Center (in 2011), a wet lab startup incubator for bioscience companies in West Berkeley.
 Mike also was on the steering committees for the East Bay Green Corridor (2008 - 2012) and UC Berkeley's Cleantech-to-Market program (2009-2010).